FetLich/blog.vitaliitylyk.com/content/posts/2019-02-09-slowcheetah-and-nuget-packagereference-format/index.md

   With all it’s benefits, the NuGet PackageReference format sometimes brings challenges.

   Recently I’ve been converting a Visual Studio solution to the NuGet PackageReference format.
 After conversion, I have encountered an issue that SlowCheetah config transformations stopped working properly when using MsBuild (which is relevant for CI/CD builds).
 Luckily, I have found a workaround, which I thought is worth sharing.
+description: Workaround for SlowCheetah not transforming config files when using MsBuild and NuGet PackageReference format.
 url: /slowcheetah-and-nuget-packagereference-format/
 categories:
   - DevOps